 Recipe directions may also specify folding ingredients such as flour, chocolate, nuts, and fruits into a batter to avoid over-mixing.

-When folding in egg whites or whipped cream, the recipe directions may specify to first fold a partial amount to lighten the batter, and then the remaining egg whites or cream is folded.
+When folding in egg whites or whipped cream, the recipe directions may specify first folding a partial amount to lighten the batter and then folding the remaining egg whites or cream.

 Spoon the light mixture on top of the heavier one.
 Using a balloon-type whisk or large rubber spatula, first cut down through the center of the batter.
-Use a circular motion with your arm and sweep the whisk or spatula toward you under the batter, across the bottom of the bowl and up the side to the top of the batter, then down through the middle again.
+Use a circular motion with your arm and sweep the whisk or spatula toward you under the batter, across the bottom of the bowl, up the side to the top, and then down through the middle again.

 Continue this circular motion, rotating the bowl slightly each time.

-Occasionally, run a spatula around the bowl’s inside edge so that all ingredients get fully incorporated.
+Occasionally, run a spatula around the bowl’s inside edge to fully incorporate all ingredients.
 It may take 2 or 3 complete 360-degree turns of the bowl to fold the ingredients completely; stop when no dry particles are left.